aliengreen/mongo-backup-s3/README.md

 ### Automatic Periodic Backups

-You can also set the `SCHEDULE` environment variable, for example, `-e SCHEDULE="@daily"`, to run the backup automatically at specified intervals.
+You can also set the `SCHEDULE` environment variable, for example, `-e SCHEDULE="@every 24h"`, to run the backup automatically at specified intervals.

 More information about the intervals can be found [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).